aiidateam/aiida-tutorials/docs/sections/writing_workflows/errors.md

 If the exit status is zero, which is the default, the process is said to have terminated nominally and *finished successfully*.
 A non-zero exit status is often used to communicate that there was some kind of a problem during the execution of the process and in that case it is said to be *failed*.
 However, the severity of the problem can vary and a non-zero exit status can also be used to just give a warning and does not necessarily mean the process suffered a critical error.
-Still, in AiiDA, a non-zero exit status technically marks a process as failed and the {meth}`~aiida.orm.nodes.process.ProcessNode.is_failed` property will return `True`.
+Still, in AiiDA, a non-zero exit status technically marks a process as failed and the `is_failed` property will return `True`.

-Exit codes can be defined using the {meth}`~aiida.engine.processes.process_spec.ProcessSpec.exit_code` method during the process specification in the {meth}`~aiida.engine.processes.process.Process.define` method.
+Exit codes can be defined using the `exit_code` method during the process specification in the {meth}`~aiida.engine.processes.process.Process.define` method.
 It takes three arguments: the exit status, an exit label for easy reference and the exit message.
 Take the `MultiplyAddWorkChain` as an example: